 2. Ricotta di Bufala:

 Ricotta di Bufala, or buffalo milk ricotta, is a luxurious variety of ricotta cheese known for its exceptionally creamy texture and rich flavor.
-Originating from Italy, this cheese has become a favorite among gourmets and chefs for its unique qualities.
+Originating from Italy, this cheese has become a favourite among gourmets and chefs for its unique qualities.

 3. Ricotta Salata: